allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 environment-wise (prod, dev, test) and/or tier-wise (frontend, backend).
 A configuration is local to a GCP project so there will be no interference between services managed by a GCP account (provided you deploy services as separate projects).
 Variables are simple key-value pairs that can be referenced in your Spring Boot service config files as environment variables.
-The variable key has the following format, and is local to a config ID (the config resource unique name), which as mentioned is on its own local to a project id:
+The variable key has the following format, and is local to a config ID (the config resource unique name), which, as mentioned, is on its own local to a project id:
 ```
 projects/[project_id]/configs/[CONFIG_ID]/variables/[VARIABLE_NAME]